appsignal/appsignal-ruby/.changesets/start-appsignal-after-rails-is-initialized.md

 )
 ```

-Be aware that with `start_at` set to `after_initialize` AppSignal will not track any errors that occur when the initializers are run and the app fails to start.
+Be aware that when `start_at` is set to `after_initialize`, AppSignal will not track any errors that occur when the initializers are run and the app fails to start.

 See [our Rails documentation](https://docs.appsignal.com/ruby/integrations/rails.html) for more information.